A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Introduction

 The paper is structured as follows.
 In Section~\ref{sec:data}, we discuss the data selection process.
 In Section~\ref{sec:model}, we describe the modeling of the rotation curves and stellar mass distributions.
 In Section~\ref{sec:mass}, we detail the estimation of the mass components.
 In Section~\ref{sec:stat}, we describe the statistical model.
-We present the results in Section~\ref{sec:results}; the data and the results of the statistical analysis are summarized in Table~\ref{tab:v90_fit}.
-We conclude in Section~\ref{sec:conclusion}.
+We present the results in Section~\ref{sec:results}, and we conclude in Section~\ref{sec:conclusion}.